How to Cut Concrete with an Angle Grinder: A Step-by-Step Guide

 After cutting the concrete, the edges may be rough and uneven.
 To create a smooth finish, use a diamond cup wheel to grind down any rough edges.
 Start with a coarse grit and gradually work your way up to a finer grit to achieve a polished look.

-See also Best grinding wheels for angle grinder
+See also Best budget cordless angle grinder

 Clean the area